The United States Congress designated the Tamarac Wilderness (map

 There is a special feeling of wildness about this place, Tamarac, best expressed by the eerie howl of a wolf, mournful wail of a loon, or the drumming of a ruffed grouse from deep within the forest.

-Tamarac National Wildlife Refuge is located in the glacial lake country of northwestern Minnesota.
-It was established in 1938 as a refuge breeding ground for migratory birds and other wildlife.
+Tamarac Wilderness is located within the Tamarac National Wildlife Refuge in the glacial lake country of northwestern Minnesota.
+It was established as a refuge breeding ground for migratory birds and other wildlife.
 Tamarac is a land of rolling forested hills interspersed with lakes, rivers, marshes, bogs and shrub swamps.
-The token of the refuge is the Tamarack tree.
+The token of the Wilderness is the Tamarack tree.
 This unusual tree is a deciduous conifer, turning brilliant gold before losing its needles each fall.
-Tamarac’s wilderness consists of four sections of the 42,738- acre refuge: three islands in Tamarac Lake (totaling 65 acres in the southwest section) and the 2000 acre northwest corner.
+Tamarac’s Wilderness consists of four sections within the refuge: three islands in Tamarac Lake and a larger section in the northwest corner.
 Here you will find stands of mature white pines, a favorite nesting tree of bald eagles.

-Historically, the refuge was a prized hunting, fishing, ricing and maple sugaring area for Native American tribes.
+Historically, the area was a prized hunting, fishing, ricing and maple sugaring area for Native American tribes.
 The Sioux once controlled the area followed by the Ojibwe.
 Today the northern half of the refuge lies within the original White Earth Indian Reservation established in 1867.
-Tribal members continue to hunt, fish, trap and harvest herbs, berries and wild rice on the refuge.
+Tribal members continue to hunt, fish, trap and harvest herbs, berries and wild rice in the Wilderness and refuge.

-With the brilliant fall colors of aspen, maple, oak, birch and tamarack interspersed with evergreens, Autumn truly is a beautiful time to experience the wilderness of Tamarac.
+With the brilliant fall colors of aspen, maple, oak, birch and tamarack interspersed with evergreens, Autumn truly is a beautiful time to experience the Tamarac.
+The Wilderness does not have established hiking trails.